whangaparaoa-college-robotics-team/AS-In-the-Zone-2017-code/README.md

 # AS-In-the-Zone-2017-code
-Abominable Snowflakes' robot code - Vex EDR In The Zone
+This is the Abominable Snowflakes' (one of the groups at WGP robotics) code for their robot, which will be participating in the Vex EDR competition In The Zone